 Volunteers will meet at 6:30 p.m.
-Tuesday at the Purdue Visitors' Information Center on Northwestern Avenue.
+Tuesday at the Purdue Visitor Information Center, 504 Northwestern Ave.
 Each volunteer will get a gold Meet and Greet T-shirt, a street map of the near-campus neighborhoods showing student residences, and door hangers with information about Purdue and West Lafayette that they will leave at each residence they visit, Exum said.

 Volunteers will then divide into small teams and walk around the neighborhoods to make their visits.

 Meet and Greet is arranged jointly by the Purdue University and West Lafayette Community Partnership teams.
-Exum is the chair of the Purdue team and Highley is a member of the group.
+Exum is chair of the Purdue team and Rust is a member of the group.

 "The main purpose of the teams is to work together to build on the strong relationship between Purdue and the city of West Lafayette," said Beverly Shaw, chair of the West Lafayette team and marketing and grants administrator for West Lafayette.